ElsaTam/obsidian-fancy-a-story/docs/docs/callouts/fas-infobox.md

 - `left`: place the infobox on the left
 - `center`: centers the infobox
 - `right`: place the infobox on the right (default)
+- `full-width`: takes up the full width of the note
 - `corners`: add two triangle in the corners
 - `no-thead` or `no-th`: remove table headers
 - `h1-title`: use the ribbon styling for the title (needs to be a heading `# title`)